eShopWorld/cli-tools/README.md

 generates POCO classes matching the secrets in the target KV and matching project file so that it can be packaged, this respects hierarchies defined in secrets names

+this command also supports "evolution" mode (-e switch) which interprets keyvault secrets in context of Evolution platform and alters the POCO to further decorate for use within the platform.
+This is currently used for DNS configuration where leaf DNS config type is decorated with an interface.
+This interface can be then used to logically match fields thus defined to a hierarchy of request route (FrontDoor vs ELB vs Fabric proxy).
+This will allow subsequent tooling/processes to interpret and use the DNS hierarchy defined explicitly.

 Usage

 ```console